olympicsoftware/eslint-config-olympic/README.md

 # Olympic ESLint Config

-This config is the AirBnB base config (ES5 & ES6) with some exceptions.
+This config is the AirBnB base config with some exceptions.
+Supports both ES5 and ES6.

 ## Usage